CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Note Length "Length" 0-16 This is not a dedicated time, but a generic length value.
 The absolute range can be defined in the system settings.
 A value of 0 (zero) will send the note off command just before the next note.
 In this legato mode a allNotesOff command will be sent, of the VMC-2 receives an MIDI Stop command

-CV with Value
+CV with value

-Parameter Display Values Comment
+Parameter Display values Comment

 Range "Range" 0-127 Defines into how many different values the full range of 5 Volts will be divided.
 If the range plus the offset value would become greater than 127, then the corresponding difference will be subtracted

-Lowest Value "Offset" 0-127 Defines the value that is sent out when 0 Volts are reached.
+Lowest value "Offset" 0-127 Defines the value that is sent out when 0 Volts are reached.

 Resolution "Res."
 1-128 The resolution is explained below in detail.
 The display shows a "recommended" value in brackets.

-How the CV function works
+How the CV function works - the relation between "range" and "resolution"

 Basically, a CV function with Note or CC as a command sends the corresponding command as soon as the input voltage changes.
 If you set "Range" to 127 and "Offset" to 0, turning the input level produces a glittering glissando of chromatic notes.
 If you set the "Range" to 13 and the "Offset" to 60, a full turn of the input level trimmer produces a chromatic scale from C3 to C4.
 This is how it works under theoretically ideal conditions.